younggyuchun/on-demand-image-manipulation-webapp/README.md

 # ON DEMAND IMAGE MANIPULATION APP [![Build Status](https://travis-ci.org/younggyuchun/on-demand-image-manipulation-webapp.svg?branch=master)](https://travis-ci.org/younggyuchun/on-demand-image-manipulation-webapp)
-Many web application or mobile app provides features that display images.
+Many web or mobile app provides features that display images.
 The images might be users uploaded images, product images, or static images.
 You probably need to manipulate the images on-the-fly to fit user requirements or mobile devices.

 ON-DEMAND Image Manipulate App allows you to specify the required height and width to resize or crop images and also optimizes images to reduce file size and save bandwidth.